KarenSarmiento/ChatClient/README.md

+# Chatroom
+## ChatServer
+Start accepting connections by specifying a port number as an argument.

-# ChatClient
+## ChatClient
 Connect to a server by running with 2 arguments:
 1. Server name
 2. Port number

-## StringChat
+### StringChat
-Supports sending and receipt of Strings to specified server
+Supports sending and receipt of Strings to specified server.

-## ChatClient
+### ChatClient
 Send serialised Message objects and deserialise upon receipt instead of Strings.
 Dynamic objects can also be received.